 What is international tax?

 International tax covers situations where there are international conditions or activities.
 This can be, for example, if you live or work abroad, have income, property, or a company in another country, or move to or from Denmark.
+The purpose of the rules is to ensure correct taxation and to avoid the same income being taxed in multiple countries, including through the use of double taxation agreements.

 When do you have to pay tax in Denmark and abroad?

-How is double taxation avoided?
+What is a double taxation agreement?

 How can SkatteInform help you?